nethesis/fpp/README.md

 - configure 2 fpp instances for every branding: one for production and one for sandbox
 - configure a Traefik instance to authenticate the requests and forward them to the right fpp instance:
   - `ping` and `send` endopoints must be authenticated by Trafik using `my.nethesis.it`
-  - `register` endpoint should be not authenticated by Traefik
+  - `register` and `deregister` endpoints should be not authenticated by Traefik

 Build and deploy on Fedora server: